sediaz84/ArchiHub-Front/README.md

 Tobias Piraino

-To run the backend and frontend type npm run

 Here´s our original proposal:
 Both in architecture and programming, in large projects, we work as a group.
 There is not yet a way to share files between architects and comment on changes in a centralized way.
 ARCHIHUB will solve this problem by creating a GitHub for autocad files, where each user can choose their collaborators, share files and upload the different updates.